Parsa-Parvizi/Web-Scraper-with-GO/README.md

 encoding/json: This package is used for encoding and decoding JSON data.
 io: This package provides general input/output functionality. gopkg.in/cheerio.v1: This package (although not used in this code) is likely intended for parsing HTML documents, but it's not relevant for the current functionality that deals with JSON data.

-Struct Definition:
+#Struct Definition:

-Coin: This struct defines the structure of a cryptocurrency with the following fields:
+Coin:This struct defines the structure of a cryptocurrency with the following fields:

 ID: The unique identifier for the coin (string).
 Symbol: The symbol of the coin (string).
 Name: The name of the coin (string).